 So I started by narrowing, not building.
 I defined three parallel bets, a phase-aware quiz engine, clinician enablement, and monetization experiments, and put them on a now / next / later roadmap.
 That single framing stopped the team from chasing every good idea at once and made it obvious what we were deliberately not doing yet.
 We moved task management into Linear and replaced ad hoc, founder-driven decisions with weekly async rituals the team could run without me in the room.

 That let me solve the scoring problem honestly.
 Designing recommendation logic across 150+ symptom types and multiple hormonal phases is not hard to build; it is hard to make safe.
-I built prompt-based scoring with the founder and OB-GYNs, then created a 5-step clinical validation process using GPT and NotebookLM to simulate advisory-board review on quiz outputs before any human clinician spent time on them.
+I built prompt-based scoring with the founder, then created a 5-step clinical validation process using GPT and NotebookLM to simulate a clinician panel review on quiz outputs before any human clinician spent time on them.
 The simulation caught the obvious failures cheaply so the real clinicians could focus on the subtle ones.
 Every recommendation routed to a "What to Ask Your Doctor" prompt, which kept the product firmly in education and out of diagnosis by design, not by disclaimer.

 Menopause is personal, variable, and routinely mishandled in digital health.
 So the UX had to do emotional work, not just functional work.
 I designed trauma-aware language systems and mobile-first flows that lowered the cost of a first, vulnerable interaction, and built re-engagement on intent-based CTAs rather than guilt-driven notifications.

 That distinction is why the 47% engagement number matters.
 It did not come from nagging people back.
 It came from giving them a reason to return, which is the only kind of engagement that compounds in a sensitive health product.
-The Clinician Advisory Board was the same bet in another form: a real feedback loop instead of a credibility prop.
+Routing recommendations through real clinicians instead of a logo wall of advisors was the same bet in another form: a genuine feedback loop instead of a credibility prop.

 LinkMenopause education platform with phase-based quiz, 30+ symptom pages, and clinician-backed recommendations.